rajinder-yadav/react-redux-booklist/README.md

 ## Reducer

-A reducer is a function that accepts to parameters:
+A _Reducer_ is a _pure_ function that accepts two parameters:

-1. state
+1. State
-1. action
+1. Action

 ```js
 function(state, action) => state;